-When the transmission fluid of your car is low, you may face problems with the transmission.
-A low amount of transmission fluid can cause various gear-related problems, like shifting problems, overheated gears, and gear slippage.
+When your car’s transmission fluid is low, you may face problems with the transmission.
+Low transmission fluid can cause gear-related problems, like shifting, overheating gears, and gear slippage.

 If your transmission is low in fluid amount, then your reverse gear may be affected.
-In case your vehicle has a low amount of fluid, you will face shifting problems with all gears.
+If your vehicle has a low fluid, you will face shifting problems with all gears.
 However, if your vehicle drives fine but does not go in reverse, you should still check the fluid level.

 Faulty Position Sensor

 The automatic transmission of your car comes with a valve body.
-It is a maze-like component, which directs the hydraulic fluid’s flow into the valve.
-And, this allows smooth shifting of the gears whenever required.
+A maze-like component directs the hydraulic fluid’s flow into the valve.
+And this allows smooth shifting of the gears whenever required.